iansseijelly/ltrace_chipyard/README.md

 Both sample-afdo and trace-afdo produce code that does not significantly differ from the vannilla `-O1`.
 By turning on the `-fopt-info` command line option, we observe that certain passes under afdo are indeed in effect and attempted to optimze the code.
-In fact, afdo has decided to inline `blockswap`, a hot function, whereas traditional pgo decided not to, showing that they are just making different optimization decisions.
+In fact, afdo has decided to inline `blockswap`, a hot function, whereas pgo did not, showing that they are just making different optimization decisions.
 Comparing the optimization between pgo and afdo, afdo makes much more conservative decisions.
-It performed significantly less loop unrollings, and it also performed less common store sinking.
+It performed less loop unrollings, and less common store sinking.
-(Common store sinking can be improved with PGO after knowing loads and stores from previous loop iterations. `-fpredictive-commoning` is enabled by -O3, -fprofile-use, or -fauto-profile.)
+*(Common store sinking can be improved with PGO after knowing loads and stores from previous loop iterations. `-fpredictive-commoning` is enabled by -O3, -fprofile-use, or -fauto-profile.)*

 It is yet a mystery why we are not getting much optimization from AutoFDO.
 In literature, AutoFDO claims to achieve an average of 85% of the gains of traditional PGO.[1]